Biking is permitted on park roads only.

 Cliff Top Trail – 1.5 km (1 hour), linear, moderate to difficult

 This trail is only accessible by water.
-A ferry service (fees apply) will take you to the start of the trail.
-Check with park staff as to current ferry schedule.
-Canoe and kayak rentals are also available.
+Canoe and kayak rentals are available in the Lagoon.
 Stairs and a pathway take hikers to the top of Mazinaw Rock to three observation decks overlooking the lake.

 High Pines Trail - 1.7 km (1 hour), loop, moderate